MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-passwordless.md

 ![Sign in to Microsoft Edge with the Microsoft Authenticator](./media/concept-authentication-passwordless/concept-web-sign-in-microsoft-authenticator-app.png)

 The Authenticator App turns any iOS or Android phone into a strong, passwordless credential.
 Users can sign in to any platform or browser by getting a notification to their phone, matching a number displayed on the screen to the one on their phone.
 Then they can use their biometric (touch or face) or PIN to confirm.
-Refer to [Download and install the Microsoft Authenticator](https://support.microsoft.com/account-billing/download-and-install-the-microsoft-authenticator-app-351498fc-850a-45da-b7b6-27e523b8702a) for installation details.
+For installation details, see [Download and install the Microsoft Authenticator](https://support.microsoft.com/account-billing/download-and-install-the-microsoft-authenticator-app-351498fc-850a-45da-b7b6-27e523b8702a).

-Passwordless authentication using the Authenticator app follows the same basic pattern as Windows Hello for Business.
+Passwordless authentication using Microsoft Authenticator follows the same basic pattern as Windows Hello for Business.
 It's a little more complicated as the user needs to be identified so that Microsoft Entra ID can find the Authenticator app version being used:

 ![Diagram that outlines the steps involved for user sign-in with the Microsoft Authenticator App](./media/concept-authentication-passwordless/authenticator-app-flow.png)